2026 TSA PreCheck Requirements

 #4: Visit an Enrollment Center to Be Fingerprinted

-Once you submit an online application, you’ll need to schedule a visit to a TSA enrollment center to complete the background check and have your fingerprints taken.
+Once you submit an online application, you’ll need to schedule a visit to a TSA enrollment center to complete the process.

 #5: Pass a Criminal Background Check